DeveloperCielo/developercielo.github.io/_i18n/en/_posts/webservice/2015-03-25-webservice-1.5.md

 * **Rules**
   * Maximum size: 13 characters
   * Available only for Visa and Mastercard issuers.
-  * Exclusive use of simple characters.
+  * Exclusive use of Yesple characters.

 <aside class="notice">To know and/or change the name of store that will be printed on holder's invoice, please, contact our service center.</aside>